PATRICK AND ME IN 1969

-My story is written in diary format.
+My book is written in diary format.
 I wrote it from June 15, 2013, to June 15, 2014.
 I’ve always wished I’d uncovered a diary or letter written by one of my relatives a hundred years ago.
 With so much interest in ancestry right now, I decided to pay it forward for my children and grandchildren, and leave a time capsule for them from the deep, dark past of today.

 What I didn’t know, as I was writing, was that I was capturing the last year of my son’s life.
-Pat died, unexpectedly, on July 23, 2014, on a hospital psych ward where I thought he was safe.
+Pat died, unexpectedly, on July 23, 2014, in a hospital psych ward where I thought he was safe.
 Suddenly, my diary morphed into a more poignant record than I’d anticipated and, after he died, I discovered Pat had been making regular posts on Facebook.
 I decided to add his comments to my own.

 I like stories where I can extrapolate from the singular to the universal — that is where I can identify with a common denominator in another person’s experience.
 One early reader of my diary said, “Your story is so relatable.”
 That’s what I hope other readers will say.